Shooting at White House Correspondents' Dinner Leads to Security Review

 What's Next

-The White House will convene a meeting with key security agencies to evaluate and potentially update safety measures for future events.
+The White House will hold a meeting with security agencies to review and potentially update safety measures for events involving the president.
+Further details about the investigation and any changes to protocols are expected to emerge in the coming days.

 Sources